As Shatner Heads Toward the Stars, Visions of Space Collide

 Prohibitive costs aside (and that’s a big aside), Cooper has a point.
 Though the likes of Shatner may not be “regular people,” the shift from the dominance of the test pilot and the scientist tracks with the populism of our era, where — it must be said — the exactitude of science is being called into question as never before.
-And as Cooper points out, “it gives people hope.
-And if there’s one thing the world’s in short supply of, it’s that essential payload.”
+And as Cooper points out, “it gives people hope.”

-That kind of storyline — hope, heroism, competitive dominance and an unerring sense of competence that can at times overlap with testosterone — could be one key reason why the commercial space outfits are thriving.
+That kind of storyline — hope, heroism, competitive dominance and an unerring sense of competence that can at times overlap with testosterone — is powerful.
 At a moment when NASA and nation-focused space travel lacks a compelling Hollywood narrative, the entrepreneurs and their marketers step right in.